ErikFortune/fgv/libraries/ts-json/etc/ts-json.api.md

 // @public
 export type ConditionalJsonConverterOptions = Omit<TemplatedJsonConverterOptions, 'useConditionalNames'>;

+// Warning: (ae-forgotten-export) The symbol "JsonEditorRuleBase" needs to be exported by the entry point index.d.ts
-// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
+// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor"
 //
 // @public
 class ConditionalJsonEditorRule extends JsonEditorRuleBase {
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor"
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver constructor(options?: IConditionalJsonRuleOptions);
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor" constructor(options?: IConditionalJsonRuleOptions);
     // @internal
     protected _compare(left: string, right: string, operator: string): boolean;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor"
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver static create(options?: IConditionalJsonRuleOptions): Result<ConditionalJsonEditorRule>;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor" static create(options?: IConditionalJsonRuleOptions): Result<ConditionalJsonEditorRule>;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor"
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver editProperty(key: string, value: JsonValue, state: JsonEditorState): DetailedResult<JsonObject, JsonPropertyEditFailureReason>;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor" editProperty(key: string, value: JsonValue, state: JsonEditorState): DetailedResult<JsonObject, JsonPropertyEditFailureReason>;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver finalizeProperties(finalized: JsonObject[], __state: JsonEditorState): DetailedResult<JsonObject[], JsonEditFailureReason>;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor" finalizeProperties(finalized: JsonObject[], __state: JsonEditorState): DetailedResult<JsonObject[], JsonEditFailureReason>;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver protected _options?: IConditionalJsonRuleOptions;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor" protected _options?: IConditionalJsonRuleOptions;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor"
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver protected _tryParseCondition(key: string, state: JsonEditorState): DetailedResult<IConditionalJsonKeyResult, JsonPropertyEditFailureReason>;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor" protected _tryParseCondition(key: string, state: JsonEditorState): DetailedResult<IConditionalJsonKeyResult, JsonPropertyEditFailureReason>;
 }

 // @public
 export function contextFromConverterOptions(partial?: Partial<IJsonConverterOptions>): IJsonContext | undefined;

-// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
+// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor"
 //
 // @public
 export function converterOptionsToEditor(partial?: Partial<IJsonConverterOptions>): Result<JsonEditor>;